SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ##### Interaction

 Its hand items can be customized.
-It has 4 bauble slots.
+It has 4 bauble slots and can equip Soul Amulet even if it's not undead.

 It can be healed by using *Soul Powder* (+5) or *Soul Apple* (+15).
 (Same as vanilla undead mob girls.)